 As it kills careers in the entertainment industry second only to the grim reaper, the #metoo movement is expected to next set its sights on the target-rich music industry, specifically rap and hip hop artists.
-That’s the conclusion of an investigative report titled “Yeah, You’re Gonna Pay Now” in an upcoming edition of ‘Skeeter’, an urban oriented magazine.
+That’s the conclusion of an investigative report in an upcoming edition of ‘Skeeter’, an urban oriented magazine.

-According to a person familiar with the findings thousands of rappers large and small, or even with just an Instragram account, are expected to be accused of sexual assault or harassment in the coming months.
+According to a person familiar with the findings thousands of rappers large and small, or even just an Instagram account, are expected to be accused of sexual assault or harassment in the coming months.

 Not surprising, the anonymous source added, the report also asserts that defending these artists could be the greatest growth industry to come along in a generation for private investigators, divorce lawyers, civil litigators, blackmailers and jewelers.

-Using empirical evidence, as well as eyewitness accounts, the report concluded that for every one artist who has dropped a beat or a microphone there are about a hundred and forty six women and/or men who may have cause to bring charges.
+Using empirical evidence, as well as eyewitness accounts, the report concluded that for every one artist who has dropped a beat or a microphone there are about a hundred and thirty women and/or men who may have cause to bring charges.